jakubzzak/cocrafter24/backend/README.md

    I spent quite some time setting up express server and overall project structure, but I would argue its due to the fact that this is not part of our everyday tasks.
 These things you simply don't remember and usually keep a setup instructions (sources) saved somewhere.
 Most recently I've been working a lot with lambdas thus serverless was the #1 framework to go to.
 Lambdas are not the best solution for FE (scaling) but in the early stage with low traffic I would argue it could be a nice cost saver.
 Even more, serverless local is still not supported with docker.

 4. _CORS_
    Although I confirmed I was sending correct response headers within the response, when running BE within a container these headers wouldn't be exposed.
 When I searched the common issues no one seemed to encounter the same issue, ever.
 This gave me an idea that building the container might be wrong and found out it was indeed the issue.
-Building on its own doesn't work, via docker compose it does.
+Building on its own somehow didn't work, via docker compose it did - possibly some cache troubles.

 ## What would you have done differently/ added it this feature would be shipped into production